 - In re Domestic Drywall Antitrust Litigation (E.D.
 Pa.): Mr. Johnson initiated the investigation and filed the first complaint in this case, in which Cohen Milstein serves as co-lead counsel for a class of direct purchasers of drywall against drywall manufacturers for price-fixing.
-The Court has preliminarily approved settlements that total more than $190 million.
+The Court has approved settlements that total more than $190 million.
 The Court commented that it had sided with Plaintiffs because of counsel’s “outstanding work,” and that Plaintiffs’ counsel had a “sophisticated and highly professional approach.”
 It complemented the attorneys as “highly skilled” and noted that their performance on class action issues was “imaginative.”
 It also stated that “Few cases with no government action, or investigation, result in class settlements as large as this one.”

 - Grand Strand v.
 Oltrin (D. S.C.): Mr. Johnson was personally appointed co-lead Class Counsel and led the CMST team in representing a class of direct purchasers of bulk bleach, including municipal water authorities and others, against that product’s manufacturers who engaged in an illegal market allocation agreement.
 The Court approved a settlement worth nearly all of the class’s single damages and remarked that the case had been “skillfully handled.”

 - In re Urethane Antitrust Litigation (D. Kan.): Cohen Milstein served as Co-Lead Counsel on behalf of a certified class of direct purchasers of several types of chemicals who were overcharged as a result of a nationwide price-fixing and market allocation conspiracy.
 In the litigation, multiple defendants collectively settled for over $130 million, and a jury verdict of $1.1 billion was secured against Dow Chemical, the final defendant, in 2013.
 Dow ultimately settled for $835 million while the case was on appeal before the Supreme Court, bringing the total recovery to $974 million – nearly 250% of the damages found by the jury.